 A reading and writing course in the art of the personal essay.
 Reading will survey the genre, examining essays from a variety of periods and kinds.
 Writing will include some larger pieces and attention to matters of craft such as voice, tone, and patterns of development, which will help students cultivate a personal style.

-Literature invites us into experiences and worlds both familiar and strange.
-This course introduces students to the appreciation and analysis of literature through close reading, discussing, and writing about literary texts from renowned classics to hidden gems.
-An introduction to the English major, the course is open to any student who wishes to cultivate perceptive reading and writing while expanding his or her imaginative world.
+Literature invites us into experiences and worlds familiar and strange.
+This course introduces students to careful reading, to discussion, and to writing about literature: both classics and little-known treasures.
+The course is open to any student wishing to cultivate perceptive reading and writing.

 A study of writing by selected Africana women writers from Africa, the Caribbean, the United States and elsewhere in the African diaspora.
 Topics may vary by geographic region or theme.
 (Same as AFRS 240, WGST 240)